cubeta-io/cubeta-starter/readme.md

 1- run this command : `php artisan cubeta-init` so an output will appear :

-> We have an exception handler for you, and it will replace app/Exceptions/handler.php file with a file of the same name
->
-> Do you want us to do that ? (note : the created feature tests depends on our handler) [Yes]:<br>
-> [0] No <br>
-> [1] Yes<br>

-now if you hit yes an exception handler well replace the default exception handler of laravel in the `app/Exceptions/handler.php` directory now look the created exception handler is important for the generated tests so if you are not willing to use them you can not use this handler

-but it is worth to mention that this handler will make all your responses in the same shape which is better for the integrity with the front-end code

-2 - after that another output will appear  :
 > Does Your Project Has Multi Actors ?
 [No]: <br>
 > [0] No <br>
 > [1] Yes <br>